-For centuries, artists have understood the benefits of painting with north light which has helped produce some of the greatest paintings in history.
+For centuries, artists have understood the benefits of painting with North Light in their art studios.
+North Light has helped produce some of the greatest paintings in history.

-- With a north light window the artist does not have to dread the effects of sun moving through the studio at different angles during the day.
+North Light which is commonly known as reflected light, or indirect light produces cool and controlled value shifts.
+With a North Light window the artist does not have the dreaded the effects of the sun moving through the studio at different angles during the day.

-- This helps the artist have far greater control over values, contrasts and subtle color changes within a painting.
+North Light basks the subject matter and painting in the same cool atmosphere.
+This helps the artist have far greater control over values, contrasts and subtle color changes within a painting.

-- But, there is no reason to assume that all great painters always work in north light.
+On the other hand, direct sunlight is extremely bright and results in washed out colors and stark contrasting shadows.
+But, there is no reason to assume that all great painters always work in North Light.
 Sometimes direct sunlight lends to the subject or mood of the art.

-- Imagine a sunny beach scene with sun glistening onto the shoreline or a morning figure washed in light through a bedroom window.
+The master Impressionists used direct sunlight, especially while painting outdoors as do today’s plein air painters.
+Imagine a sunny beach scene with sun glistening onto the shoreline or a morning figure washed in light through a bedroom window.

-“For the majority of studio painting, north light is the best choice.”
+“For the majority of studio painting North Light is the best choice.”

 But never fear!
-Not all artists have the perfect studio fully equipped with a northern window…
+Not all artists have the perfect studio fully equipped with a northern window!